Internationalization Grants

 • Eligibility: All faculty and staff.
 Adjunct faculty are encouraged to apply and must co-submit applications with at least permanent faculty member or staff member.

-Priority Funding: Projects in any of these categories which incorporate DU’s strategic partners or programs with articulated global learning elements (or new revenue generating) receive priority in funding.
+Priority Funding: Projects in any of these categories which incorporate DU’s key partnerships or programs with articulated global learning elements (or new revenue generating) receive priority in funding.

 Please Note: although there is a rolling deadline, applications for this category must be submitted at least two weeks prior to the proposed usage of the grant funding.